cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

 3. Play around with different frequencies.
 How high can you raise the frequency before the motor no longer moves as much as you expect?

-**DELIVERABLE: Take a video to upload to Gradescope with your submission**
+**DELIVERABLE: Take a video to upload to Gradescope with your submission of periodic motion**

 Fun fact, the maximum frequency you can go before the motor moves to only 71% (-3dB) of the intended motion is called the bandwidth.